Skip to main content

 Read Time: 3 minutes

-Medial tibial stress syndrome is a condition that causes pain on the inside of the shin (the front part of the leg between the knee and ankle).
-MTSS is commonly referred to as "shin splints" due to the location of pain over the shin bone.
-Pain can be felt on the inside or the front of the shin bone.
-MTSS is one of the most common athletic injuries.
-It affects both the muscle on the inside of the shin and the bone to which it attaches, causing the connection between them to become irritated or even develop minor tears due to overwork.
-MTSS may affect up to 35% of athletes who run and jump, such as distance runners, sprinters, basketball or tennis players, or gymnasts.
-Military personnel, dancers, and other active people also can develop MTSS.
-Physical therapists help people who develop MTSS recover pain-free movement and learn exercises and tactics to prevent reinjury.
+Medial tibial stress syndrome, also known as shin splints, causes pain on the inside of the shin, which is the front part of the leg between the knee and ankle.
+Shin splints affect the muscle and the bone to which it attaches, causing the connection between the muscle and shin bone to get irritated or even develop small tears due to overuse.
+Shin splints are a common injury among athletes, affecting up to 35% of those who run and jump, such as distance runners, sprinters, basketball or tennis players, and gymnasts.
+Military personnel, dancers, and other active people also get shin splints.
+Physical therapists help people with shin splints restore pain-free movement.
+They also teach exercises and how to prevent reinjury.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

-The most common risk factors of MTSS include:
+The most common risk factors for developing shin splints include:

-• Flattening of the arch of the foot (overpronation) while standing and walking/running
+• Flat feet or flattening of the arch of the foot (overpronation) while standing and walking or running.

-• Excessive hip motion (moving the hip through a greater range than is typical)
+• Excessive hip motion (the hip moves through a greater range than is typical).

 How Does It Feel?

-If you have developed MTSS, you may feel pain in the middle or bottom third of the inside of the shin.
-The pain may be sharp when you touch the tender area, or occur as an ache during or after exercise.
-Generally, however, the pain is initially provoked with activity and lessens with rest.
-When MTSS is developing, the pain may be present during the beginning of exercise and less noticeable as exercise progresses.
-Over time, the condition can worsen and pain may be felt throughout any exercise regimen and continue after exercise.
+If you have shin splints, you may feel pain in the middle or bottom third of the inside of your shin.
+The pain may be sharp when you touch the tender area or ache during or after exercise.
+Generally, the pain is provoked by activity and lessens with rest.
+When shin splints are developing, you may feel pain at the start of exercise, and it may be less noticeable as exercise progresses.
+Over time, the condition can worsen, and you may feel pain during and after exercise.

 How Is It Diagnosed?

-Your physical therapist will perform a thorough examination that will include taking a full health history and observing you as you walk and perform the activity that causes your symptoms, such as running or jumping.
+Your physical therapist will perform a thorough exam.
+This includes asking about your health history and watching you walk and do activities that cause your symptoms, like running or jumping.

-Your physical therapist will further perform a series of tests and measures of your musculoskeletal system that assess your strength, mobility, flexibility, and pain response.
-The most reliable symptom of MTSS is pain felt when pressure is applied to specific locations on the shin.
+Your physical therapist will test your strength, mobility, flexibility, and pain response.
+The most reliable symptom of shin splints is pain when pressing on certain spots on your shin.

-If the results of the examination suggest MTSS, your physical therapist will discuss with you the goals of treatment and develop a specialized rehabilitation program for you.
-If a more serious condition could be contributing to your pain, you may be referred to a physician for further tests.
+If the exam suggests you have shin splints, your physical therapist will discuss your treatment goals with you and develop a specialized rehab program for you.
+If they suspect something more serious is causing your pain, they may refer you to a physician for more tests.

 How Can a Physical Therapist Help?